tse018/randomNamesApi/README.md

-# vue_starter_template
+# Random Names Generator using Rest-API
-This is my pre-build when starting a new vue project
+This is simple application using random user rest-api to show different profiles when clicked on button